Numerical Schemes for Rough Parabolic Equations: Rough case

 and the same controls hold for $X^{ax,i}$ in $\cac_2^{\ga+\ka}(\cl(\cb_{\al+\ka},\cb_\al))$.
 Finally, $X^{ax,i}$ and $X^{xx,ij}$ commute with the projection $P_N$ and satisfy the following algebraic relations:

-where $X^{x,i}$ is the process given by Lemma \ref{lem-defi-x-x}. \end{lemma} Now, from a heuristic point of view, if we go back to the $\ga$-Hölder process $x$ in (\ref{dec-int-rou-reg}), the expression (\ref{decompo-m}) allows to identify $J^y$ as a $\cb$-valued process of order $\mu:=\inf(3\ga,\ga+\ga')>1$.
+where $X^{x,i}$ is the path given by Lemma \ref{lem-defi-x-x}. \end{lemma} Now, from a heuristic point of view, if we go back to the $\ga$-Hölder path $x$ in (\ref{dec-int-rou-reg}), the expression (\ref{decompo-m}) allows to identify $J^y$ as a $\cb$-valued path of order $\mu:=\inf(3\ga,\ga+\ga')>1$.
 This (partially) accounts for the definition: